Patrick Doyle (Nigerian actor)

 Patrick Rupherford Doyle (born 23 March 1961) is a Nigerian veteran actor and broadcaster who was popular in the 1990s for his roles as a pastor or a religious leader.
 Doyle originally from Delta State attended Saint Finbarr's College, Akoka and Federal Radio Cooperation Nigeria.
 He went into broadcasting at the age of 20 where he worked with the Voice of Nigeria (VON) and Nigeria Television Authority before he then became a consultant at Silverbird TV.

-Dolyle was married to veteran actress Iretiola Doyle with 5 kids after he lost his first wife to sickle cell anemia in 1999 and his son Raymond in 2009.
+Doyle was married to veteran actress Iretiola Doyle with 5 kids after he lost his first wife to sickle cell anemia in 1999 and his son Raymond in 2009.
 They confirmed their divorce in 2023.